Dr. Marcus Panchaud

 MBBS, DRCOG, FPCert, MRCGP

 Dr Panchaud trained at Charing Cross Hospital and qualified in 1987.
 He joined the practice in 1991.
 He works as a full-time Partner and is also involved in GP training with the Kent, Surrey and Sussex Deanery Scheme.
 He is also involved in running the wards at Haslemere Hospital.
 He is married to Karen who also works at the surgery.

 Dr Cant trained at St. George’s Hospital and qualified in 1987.
 She works as a full-time Partner.
 She is a true “Generalist” liking all aspects of clinical practice, Haslemere Hospital ward duties, as well as some prescribing administrative tasks and audit.

 MBBS, MRCGP, DRCOG, DCH, DFFP

 Dr Phil Ridsdill Smith qualified in 1993 from Guys Hospital and has been a GP Partner at Haslemere Health Centre since 1998.
 He regularly meets with the Patient Participation Group to gain their insight to improve care in the Health Centre.
-He is Chief Executive of Procare GP Federation for Guildford & Waverley.
 He is married to Clare, who works in Public Health, and has 3 daughters.
-He enjoys cycling.
+He enjoys cycling and sailing.

 Dr. Nolan Geeves